AliAlShammaa/ChessML/README.md

 ## ChessML

-A Computer Chess program (in javascript) that runs on Type A algorithims as described by Claude Shannon.
+A Computer Chess program (in javascript) that runs on Type A algorithms as described by Claude Shannon.
 Specifically, it uses a Minimax algorithim with AlphaBeta pruning.

 ## Imported Modules